September 17, 2015

 § 1302.42 Child health status and care

 We appreciate the addition of the child's nutritional health needs assessment to this section, especially the considerations around family and staff discussions on weight, body mass index, and information on major community nutritional issues.
-Given that over 30 percent of young children between 13 and 24 months consume fruit drinks, soda and sports drinks, and 1 to 2 year olds consume about 120 calories per day from sugar sweetened beverages,26 it is important to more specifically assess intake of sugary drinks, as well as other food and beverages.
+Given that over 30% of young children between 13 and 24 months consume fruit drinks, soda and sports drinks, and 1 to 2 year olds consume about 120 calories per day from sugar sweetened beverages,26 it is important to more specifically assess intake of sugary drinks, as well as other food and beverages.
 In addition, assessing activity levels is important to have a more comprehensive view of overall health.

 We recommend strengthening language to better assess the food and beverage intake and activity status of children as follows: On page 35537, third column, (b)(4), after "body mass index" add "physical activity status," and after "nutrition-related assessment data," add "healthy eating, including eliminating sugar sweetened beverages, and encouraging the consumption of fruits, vegetables, whole grains and water."